kubre/kubre/README.md

 <h2 align="center">
   Hey there I'm Vaibhav Kubre (Fullstack Engineer)
 </h2>

 ## 👦🏽 About me:

 <p>
-Fullstack Engineer at TARS, Previously worked as a Freelance Web developer from 2019 to 2021.
-Fullstack Engineer who is focused on delivering the product to user with strong sense of responsibilty on what I deliver, love to work in teams.
-Knowledge of SPA, MPA and other rendering techniques like ISR, etc. Can handle Databases and APIs, well versed with auth and security on the web.
-Always eager to learn new things and work in teams.
+I'm currently working as a Fullstack Engineer at TARS, Previously worked as a Freelance Web developer from 2019 to 2021.
+I'm focused on delivering the product to user with strong sense of responsibilty of what I build and need to maintain.
+I also like to work in teams and learn and imporove in them.
+Always like to improve upon the process I'm working on, may it be using tests, languages, tools, etc.
 </p>

 <h2>Specialised in:</h2>